Loudness Normalization: The Future of File-Based Playback

 Where:

-• FileLUFS is the loudness measurement of the file in LUFS units.
+- FileLUFS is the file's loudness in LUFS units.

-This figure illustrates the loudness distribution which may be found in three different genres.
+This figure illustrates the loudness distribution across three different genres.

 Due to the differences in the measured average loudness, it is obvious that playing these three tracks in sequence would result in loudness jumps.